Louis-Bagot/RL_Lab/lab_session3/Instructions.md

 2) Gym's API
 3) Q-Learning.

+The lab is divided in 2 parts, the first part will not be graded.
+The second part of the lab will be.
+We have included 2 small examples of gym:- gym_intro.py :- a small example of how to load 2 different envs. you are encouraged to explore them. gym_taxi.py :- a taxi grid world that randomly choses an action.

 #### Q-Learning
 This part will be graded.
 The submission deadline will be Sunday midnight(8th March 2020).